RhiH/recipe_store/README.md

 The overall focus of the site is the recipes, and therefore styling choices were kept minimal so as not to detract from what the user is wanting to use the site for.
 After some experimentation with bright colours early on in the process, it was felt that keeping the background to a basic white ensured that the images of the recipes were the main attraction, and kept the uploaded recipes looking appealing to the user.

 The navigation elements and basic styling are based on Materialize template cards, navbar and footer elements.

 When viewed on mobile the site uses the Hamburger icon collapsible menu to allow for the navbar content to be displayed appropriately for the screen size.

 ## Wireframes

+- Our Recipes Store Desktop Homepage
+- Mobile Site
+- User Profile Page
+- Full Recipe Page

 ![Homepage](/static/wireframes/wireframe_homepage.png)

 ![Mobile](/static/wireframes/wireframe_mobile.png)

 ![User_Profile](/static/wireframes/wireframe_profile.png)

 ![Recipe](/static/wireframes/wireframe_recipe.png)

+---
 ## Future Goals

-- Create a wildcard 'Inspire Me!' recipe option
+- Increase site usage to enable the following:
+    - Consider monetizing options including range of cookware and or other cookery aids
+    - Create an option to download/send all ingredients to a shopping list via a preferred vendor
+    - Advertising on site for suitable advertisers linked to cookery
+- Site Functionality
     - Increase the search options to allow for searching on ingredients and cooking times
     - Create a filtered search for vegan/vegetarian/main meal/dessert/short cooking times
     - Add more images for recipes during the cooking process
-- Create an option to download/send all ingredients to a shopping list
+    - Create a wildcard 'Inspire Me!' recipe option

+---
 ## Technology Used

 ### Languages